agracio/mochawesome-converter/README.md

 ### Conversion process

- - All test types except JUnit are converted to JUnit format first using XSLT.
+ - All test types reports except JUnit are converted to JUnit format first using XSLT.
  - Set `junit` option to `true` if you want to review JUnit conversion results.

 ### All test types